Xre0uS/KiD/rpc.md

     ![alt text](resources/rpc_images/TurnOnNLA.PNG)

     Now It will be turned off.
-    You can use Number 4 command to check if it worked.
+    Use Number 4 command to check if it worked.

     Image is seen below: